opensciencegrid/user-school-2019/docs/materials/day4/part2-ex2-stashcache-shared.md

 -   Make sure you're logged in to `training.osgconnect.net`
--   Transfer the following files from [Exercise 2.1](/materials/day4/part2-ex1-blast-proxy.md) to a new directory in your local scratch called `thur-data-stash`:
+-   Transfer the following files from [Exercise 2.1](/materials/day4/part2-ex1-blast-proxy.md) to a new directory in your local scratch called `thur-stash-shared`:
     - `blast_wrapper.sh`
     - `blastx`
     - `mouse_rna.fa.1`